 Board Committee Assignments Listing (PDF)

 General ManagerThe General Manager is an at-will employee appointed by the Board of Directors.
-The terms of his employment and benefits are outlined in this Employment Agreement, First Amendment to Employment Agreement (PDF).
+The terms of his employment and benefits are outlined in this Employment Agreement, First Amendment to Employment Agreement (PDF), Second Amendment to Employment Agreement (PDF).

 Assistant General ManagerThe Assistant General Manager’s employment and benefits are outlined in this Employment Agreement.